-130 CMR 504.006(B) (emphasis added).
+130 CMR 504.006(B) (emphasis added)

-Although the appellant is a legal permanent resident of the United States, he and MassHealth both agree that he has only possessed that status since September of 2020, which is less than the five years required for him to be considered a qualified noncitizen.
+Although the appellant is a legal permanent resident of the United States, he and MassHealth agree that he has only possessed that status since 2024, which is less than the five years required for him to be considered a qualified noncitizen.
 As such, he is a qualified noncitizen barred who is not pregnant and is over the age of 19, meaning that he does not qualify for MassHealth Standard.
-As an individual with a confirmed disability, the appellant was rightly placed on MassHealth Family Assistance.
-Therefore, I find no error by MassHealth in issuing the June 18, 2024, notice.
+As an individual with a confirmed disability, the appellant was correctly placed on MassHealth Family Assistance.
+Therefore, I find no error by MassHealth in issuing the January 8, 2025 notice.

-For the foregoing reasons, the appeal is hereby denied.
+For the foregoing reasons, the appeal is hereby DENIED.